What You May Have Missed 2023: Indie Comics

 One such event is the ShortBox Comics Fair, an annual digital comics fair established by Zainab Akhtar of independent comic publisher ShortBox.
 The event originally began in October 2020 as a means to sell out-of-print books and zines, and from 2021 onwards the Fair has become a month-long celebration of new comics by creators from all over the world.
 It is a fantastic showcase of the vast breadth of creativity and storytelling that is only possible in the medium of comics.
 While it may be only going into its fourth year, I eagerly await each October to discover what new comics are there for me to read.

-Note: Every comic here is available in digital-only formats, with the exception of two comics that are only available as physical books (Give Her Back to Me and Mending a Rift).
+Note: Every comic here is available in digital-only formats, except for Give Her Back to Me, which is only available as a physical book.
 Two books are available digitally and physically (Twigs and Wormturn).

 Read more